Hybrid Securities Meaning

 Type #3 – Capital Notes

 These are generally debt securities that have equity-like features.
-Unlike convertibles, investors usually don’t get their investments converted into stock but get stock-like features that are embedded into the notes themselves.
-For e.g. subordinated debt securities, Knock-out debt securities, perpetual debt securities, etc.
+Unlike convertibles, investors usually don’t get their investments converted into stock.
+They get stock-like features embedded into the notes themselves.
+E.g., subordinated debt securities, Knock-out debt securities, perpetual debt securities, etc.

 Risks Involved with Hybrid Securities